a-subhaneel/RDR2_Photo_Converter/README.md

 **How It Works:**
 1. Simple, clean code that’s easy to understand and use.
-2. All you need is a browser, no installation required. 🖥️🚀 3.Just download the HTML file, open it in your browser, and you're good to go! 🎉
+2. All you need is a browser, no installation required. 🖥️🚀
+3. Just download the HTML file, open it in your browser, and you're good to go! 🎉

 **Instructions:**
 1. Download the HTML file.